sdrelton/matrix-est-maxelts/README.md

 (in MATLAB notation)
 - `max(max(abs(A)))` (the default), or
 - `max(max(A))`.

 The quantity `max(max(abs(A)))` can be expressed as the mixed subordinate (1,inf)-norm of A.  Underlying our algorithms is an algorithm of Boyd (1974) and Tao (1975) for estimating mixed subordinate norms.

-The function `normestm_multi` estimates the largest p elements of A, or abs(A), where p is an input argument.
+The function `normestm_multi` estimates the largest p elements of A or abs(A), where p is an input argument.
-Th function depends upon maxk_default.
+The function depends upon maxk_default.
 A more optimized version of this function is available, authored by Bruno Luong.
 This free software can be downloaded from the